storyblok/storyblok-react/README.md

 }
 ```

-For a comprehensive list of options you can provide to the `useStoryblokRichText`, please consult the [Full options](https://github.com/storyblok/richtext?tab=readme-ov-file#options) documentation.
+For a comprehensive list of options you can provide to the `useStoryblokRichTextResolver`, please consult the [Full options](https://github.com/storyblok/richtext?tab=readme-ov-file#overwrite-resolvers) documentation.

 ### Overriding the default resolvers